Kobold Hall

 Kobold Hall is an adventure for fantasy role-playing games published by Mayfair Games in 1983.

 Contents

-Kobold Hall is a dungeon adventure in which the player characters must collect all the Eyes of the Hydra.
+Kobold Hall is an adventure in which the player characters will need to search a dungeon to obtain all of the Eyes of the Hydra.

 Publication history

 Kobold Hall was written by Bill Fawcett, and was published by Mayfair Games in 1983 as a 32-page book with an outer folder.

 The adventure was produced in a limited edition of 750 copies for Origins 1983, which was held in Cobo Hall, Detroit.